LBruni98/Prototyping/README.md

 A Vertical Prototype is used only for certain, smaller features that will be used in a system, showcased near-completed.

 ##### 1.1.6 Functional Storyboarding
 A storyboard is used to create an early layout of the product, mainly before the development of the system.
-This describes the product like a story and presents the information in a readable and more understandable way to that of the development team.
+This describes the product like a story and presents the information in a readable and more understandable way to that of the development team[2][3].

 ### 1.2 End User Testing
 End User Testing or User Acceptance testing is a phase during the testing of a product where users have a hand in testing the product to help stand up to actual scenarios that the product might face.
 This testing is crucial before the whole product goes on the market.
 It is essentially a “real-world” test where the user interacts with the system as normal, investigating the features and find out if there isn’t anything overlooked, left out, understood poorly and such.

-The objective of End User Testing is for the product to be able to work alongside day to day life along with regular use, to ensure that the system is up to the business needs.
+The objective of End User Testing is for the product to be able to work alongside day to day life along with regular use, to ensure that the system is up to the business needs[4].

 ##### 1.2.1 Alpha and Beta Testing
 Alpha testing is done normally by the developers during the project’s development, carried out to recognize the bugs and current issues in the system before the initial product is moved out.
 This type of testing is carried out fairly early in the products lifecycle, near the end of development and before beta testing is carried out.
 Once the feedback from this testing has been reported, the developers can rework and improve the product for the next cycle or release.